Targeting the types of keywords your audience is searching and clicking on is the foundation of a strong organic traffic strategy.

-So they begin their journey in finding out possible solutions.
+So they begin their journey in finding out possible solutions, brands, products or services.

 These possible solutions may come from products, brands, people or other resources they’ve been made aware of.

-I’ve categorised informational keywords as those in the top of the funnel.
+I tend to categorise informational keywords and search queries being in the middle of the funnel.

 Say you’re looking for a tax accountant in Glasgow ; that’s a service and location keyword search.